AGCO Automotive Vehicle Questions Page

 [Back to top]

 No new vehicle is good, from an investment position.
-Most loose fifty to sixty-five percent of their value in the first three years.
-Some are less bad than others, depending on several factors.
-The major sellers, Toyota and Honda for instance are that for a reason.
+Most lose 50 to 65 percent of their value in the first three years.
+Some are not as bad as others, depending on several factors.
+The major sellers, Toyota and Honda for instance are major sellers for a reason.
 A lot of people like them and continue to buy them.
-Vehicles that are not popular in a given area are usually more trouble than they are worth.
-For instance, Subaru is fairly popular in the Northeast and West.
+Vehicles that are not popular in a given area are usually represent more problems.
+For instance, Subaru is popular in the Northeast and West.
 In the South, there are few sources of parts or service.
-This can make them very problematic in the case of an unexpected breakdown.
+This may make them very problematic, if there is an unexpected breakdown.

 Companies that are financially weak or are divisions of companies that are financially in trouble can be a real problem.
 Should the company fail, warranties may end, parts will be far more problematic and resale value may evaporate?